atefi1999/FlaskBlog/README.md

-# 📖 A Simple Flask Blog
+# 📖 My Simple Flask Blog

 ### A simple blog built with **Flask** that allows you to add and view text posts.